 Owing to the environmental and safety considerations, the field is limited to 350 competitors.
 Good Times Events reserves the right of acceptance, places will be allocated from eligible entries in the order received online.
 If requested on the entry, unsuccessful entrants will be placed on a waiting list – also in the order received.
 Unsuccessful entries will be refunded after entries close.
 Withdrawal costs apply to all withdrawals prior to event after entering as per terms and conditions.

-The date for 2016 Classic is Saturday 22nd of APRIL.
+The date for the 2019 Classic is Saturday 27th of April.

 Limited field of 350 participants.
 First in first in basis.
 Entries are taken by logging into this website.